wso2/docs-is/en/docs/setup/configuring-a-read-write-active-directory-user-store.md

 <td>UserIDAttribute</td>
 <td>user_id_attribute</td>
 <td>User ID Attribute</td>
 <td><p>The attribute used for uniquely identifying a user entry.
-The value of the attribute is considered as the user ID.</p>
+The value of the attribute is considered as the unique user ID.</p>
 <p>Default: scimId <br /></p></td>
 </tr>
 <tr class="even">